Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 **Create App Registrations**

-Relecloud devs have automated the process of creating Azure AD resources that support the authentication fetures of the web app.
+Relecloud devs have automated the process of creating Azure AD resources that support the authentication features of the web app.
 They use the following command to create two new App Registrations within Azure AD.
 The command is also responsible for saving configuration data to Key Vault and